 Lawrence Livermore National Security, LLC (LLNS) is managed by a board of governors, a group of key scientific, academic, national security and business leaders from the LLNS partner companies.
 LLNS’ management team includes Bechtel National, Inc., the University of California, Babcock and Wilcox Company, Washington Division of URS Corporation and Battelle Memorial Institute.
 The board was created to provide oversight to the Laboratory and ensure LLNS delivers the best combination of scientific research and development, business management and operations, national security and nuclear safety in support of Lawrence Livermore National Laboratory’s missions.

-General Kevin Chilton completed a 34 1/2 year Air Force career as Commander of U.S. Strategic Command from 2007 to 2011, where he was responsible for the plans and operations for all U.S. forces conducting strategic deterrence and the Department of Defense's space and cyberspace operations.
-Prior to this assignment, General Chilton commanded at the wing, numbered air force, major command, and unified combatant command levels including serving as Commander of Air Force Space Command from 2006 to 2007.
-He flew operational assignments in the R-4C and F-15 and, as an Air Force Test Pilot, conducted weapons testing in various models of the F-4 and F-15.
-He also served 11 years as a NASA astronaut, where he flew as the Commander of STS-76, his third Space Shuttle mission, and served as the Deputy Program Manager for Operations for the International Space Station Program.
-General Chilton is a distinguished graduate of the US Air Force Academy, with a Bachelor of Sciences degree in Engineering Sciences, a Columbia University Guggenheim Fellow with a Master of Sciences degree in Mechanical Engineering, and a distinguished graduate of the US Air Force pilot training and test pilot schools.
-He also was awarded an honorary Doctor of Laws degree from Creighton University.
+General Kevin Chilton completed a 34-1/2 year Air Force career as commander of U.S. Strategic Command from 2007 to 2011, where he was responsible for the plans and operations for all U.S. forces conducting strategic deterrence and the Department of Defense's space and cyberspace operations.
+Prior to this assignment, General Chilton commanded at the wing, numbered air force, major command, and unified combatant command levels including serving as commander of Air Force Space Command from 2006 to 2007.
+He flew operational assignments in the R-4C and F-15 and, as an Air Force test pilot, conducted weapons testing in various models of the F-4 and F-15.
+He also served 11 years as a NASA astronaut, where he flew as the commander of STS-76, his third Space Shuttle mission, and served as the deputy program manager for operations for the International Space Station Program.
+General Chilton is a distinguished graduate of the U.S. Air Force Academy, with a bachelor's degree in engineering sciences, a Columbia University Guggenheim fellow with a master's degree in mechanical engineering, and a distinguished graduate of the U.S. Air Force pilot training and test pilot schools.
+He also was awarded an honorary doctor of law degree from Creighton University.
 General Chilton currently serves as an independent consultant and as a director for Anadarko Petroleum, Level 3 Communications, Orbital ATK, and Schafer corporations.
 He is a trustee for the Aerospace Corporation and the Air Force Academy Falcon Foundation.

-Steven Koonin was appointed as the founding Director of NYU's Center for Urban Science and Progress in April 2012.
+Steve E. Koonin was appointed as the founding director of NYU's Center for Urban Science and Progress in April 2012.
 That consortium of academic, corporation, and government partners will pursue research and education activities to develop and demonstrate informatics technologies for urban problems in the “living laboratory” of New York City.
-Prior to his NYU appointment, Koonin served as the second Under Secretary for Science at the US Department of Energy from May 2009 thru November 2011.
+Prior to his NYU appointment, Koonin served as the second under secretary for science at the U.S. Department of Energy from May 2009 through November 2011.
 In that capacity, he oversaw technical activities across the Department's science, energy, and security activities and led the Department's first Quadrennial Technology for energy.
-Before joining the government, Koonin spent 5 years as Chief Scientist for BP, plc. where he played a central role in establishing the Energy Bioscience Institute.
-Koonin was a professor of theoretical physics at Caltech from 1975-2006 and was the Institute's Provost for almost a decade.
+Before joining the government, Koonin spent five years as chief scientist for BP, plc. where he played a central role in establishing the Energy Bioscience Institute.
+Koonin was a professor of theoretical physics at Caltech from 1975-2006 and was the Institute's provost for almost a decade.
 He is a member of the U.S. National Academy of Sciences and the JASON advisory group.
-Koonin holds a BS in Physics from Caltech and a PhD in Theoretical Physics from MIT (1975) and is an adjunct staff member at the Institute for Defense Analyses.
+Koonin holds a bachelor's degree in physics from Caltech and a Ph.D. in theoretical physics from MIT (1975) and is an adjunct staff member at the Institute for Defense Analyses.

 Richard Mies is the CEO of The Mies Group, Ltd. and provides strategic planning and risk assessment advice and assistance to clients on international security, energy, defense, and maritime issues.
-A distinguished graduate of the Naval Academy, he completed a 35-year career as a nuclear submariner in the US Navy and commanded US Strategic Command for four years prior to retirement.
-Admiral Mies served as a Senior Vice President of Science Applications International Corporation and as the President and Chief Executive Officer of Hicks and Associates, Inc, a subsidiary of SAIC.
-He also served as the Chairman of the Department of Defense Threat Reduction Advisory Committee and as the Chairman of the Board of the Navy Mutual Aid Association.
-He presently serves as the Chairman of the Strategic Advisory Group of US Strategic Command and Chairman of the Naval Submarine League.
-He is a member of the Committee on International Security and Arms Control of the National Academy of Sciences, a member of the Boards of Governors of Los Alamos National Security and Lawrence Livermore National Security, and a member of the Board of Directors of Babcock and Wilcox, Exelon, and the US Naval Academy Foundation.
+A distinguished graduate of the Naval Academy, he completed a 35-year career as a nuclear submariner in the U.S. Navy and commanded U.S. Strategic Command for four years prior to retirement.
+Admiral Mies served as a senior vice president of Science Applications International Corporation and as the president and chief executive officer of Hicks and Associates, Inc, a subsidiary of SAIC.
+He also served as the chairman of the Department of Defense Threat Reduction Advisory Committee and as the chairman of the Board of the Navy Mutual Aid Association.
+He presently serves as the chairman of the Strategic Advisory Group of U.S. Strategic Command and Chairman of the Naval Submarine League.
+He is a member of the Committee on International Security and Arms Control of the National Academy of Sciences, a member of the Boards of Governors of Los Alamos National Security and Lawrence Livermore National Security, and a member of the Board of Directors of Babcock and Wilcox, Exelon, and the U.S. Naval Academy Foundation.
 Admiral Mies completed post-graduate education at Oxford University, the Fletcher School of Law and Diplomacy, and Harvard University.
-He holds a Masters degree in government administration and international relations.
+He holds a master's in government administration and international relations.